sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - Sarah used post-it tag to designate a `driver` of the pair (ownder of GitHub and PCF account)

+- For each pair rotation, the following need to be changed to the pink post-it person (driver)
+  - Slack
+  - PCF
+  - GIT
+  - Assignment Submission
+  - Travis CI (edited)

 ## Meerkat